MileHacker Logo

 Best and Worst Times for Popular Attractions

-• Panagia Church: Visit for sunset, though it is set to be crowded.
+• Panagia Church: Visit for sunset, despite the fact that it is set to be crowded.

-• Chora's Kastro: Explore early morning or late afternoon for fewer people.
+• Chora's Kastro: Explore early am or late pm for fewer people.

 • Beaches: Popular ones like Agali get busy midday; go earlier or later.

-• High-speed ferries reduce travel time; choose these if time is a main consideration.
+• High-speed ferries reduce travel time; choose these if the time period is a main consideration.

 Efficient Routing Suggestions